philion/taskbot/README.md

 * Simple implementation using https://github.com/PyGithub/PyGithub has got list issues working.
 YAY!
 * Demonstrated: Access to both discord and github to access relevant data end-to-end.

 ## Notes
 https://github.com/Rapptz/discord.py seems the best client lib for Python. https://github.com/interactions-py/interactions.py looks like an insteresting alternative.

+### Work Log

+Just noticed the way I was weaving this doc together, I wasn't leaving myself very clear notes.

+2023-04-28

+Underlying bot is working with existing (feature-incomplete) expectations.
+Next step is "update" function, which will require managing the file contents for a full file re-write (the only option, I think, unless the CSV libs provide one).
+Simple testing in place to keep me from tracking down syntax error via the full discord bot deployment, but dpytest isn't working yet.

+Rough sketch:
+- Get update() and a few more tests working
+- Add task bot commands!
+- Figure out cogs in discord.py
+- get dpytest running